-Adfreeze piles derive their strength from the bond of the frozen ground around them to the surface of the pile. citation needed
+Adfreeze piles derive their strength from the bond of the frozen ground around them to the surface of the pile. [citation needed]

 Adfreeze pile foundations are particularly sensitive in conditions which cause the permafrost to melt.
-If a building is constructed improperly then it can melt the ground below, resulting in a failure of the foundation system. citation needed improve the soils. citation needed
+If a building is constructed improperly then it can melt the ground below, resulting in a failure of the foundation system. [citation needed]